-- a daily snapshot kept for 24h
+- A daily snapshot kept for 24h

-- a daily snapshot kept for 48h
+- A daily snapshot kept for 48h

-- a weekly snapshot kept for 7 days
+- A weekly snapshot kept for 7 days

-- a weekly snapshot kept for 14 days
+- A weekly snapshot kept for 14 days

-To restore your website files from a Snapshot, start by logging into your instance using sFTP.
+To restore your website files from a snapshot start by logging into your instance using sFTP.

-Once you’re at the root of your instance’s disk, browse to the “snapshot” directory.
+Once you’re at the root of your instance’s disk browse to the “snapshot” directory.

-Your snapshot directory’s contents will look like:
+Your snapshot directory’s contents will look something like this:

-- 123456789.daily : one daily snapshot
+- 123456789.daily (a daily snapshot)

-- 123456789.weekly : one weekly snapshot
+- 123456789.weekly (a weekly snapshot)

 The number that you see before each directory is the unix timestamp.
 The most recent snapshot is the one with the highest number.